 Bioinformatics analysis

 Further sequence data processing was performed using the Divisive Amplicon Denoising Algorithm as implemented in the dada2 v1.16 R-package (Callahan et al. 2016).
 Taxonomic classification of amplicon sequence variants (ASVs) was carried out using the Ribosomal Database Project v16 training set (Wang et al. 2007).
+In addition to the fish samples, four DNA extraction and one PCR negative controls (i.e. ultra-pure water instead of DNA) were sequenced and processed as described above.
+The quality profiles of the negative controls after filtering showed that each control contained very low number of sequences of very poor quality (Evangelista et al., unpublished data).
+The sequences that did make it through processing (~290 sequences for all 5 samples combined) corresponded to only 7 unique sequences, each unique to a negative control sample.
+The taxonomic classification of these 7 unique sequences referred to taxa that are not expected in the fish gut samples (Moraxella, Ralstonia, Brevundimonas, Massilia, Propionibacterium, Micrococcus, and Knoellia).
+This suggests that overall little contamination occurred.

-Using the R package phyloseq (v.1.40.0, McMurdie and Holmes 2013), we further filtered the data in order to remove any contaminant or artefactual sequences.
+Using the R package phyloseq (v.1.40.0, McMurdie and Holmes 2013), we further filtered the fish gut data in order to remove any contaminant or artefactual sequences.
 First, ASVs with a Phylum-level assignment probability < 0.80 and those classified as chloroplast DNA were discarded from the dataset.
 Second, we excluded all ASVs with a total abundance lower than 0.005% of the dataset’s total abundance as they are most likely sequencing errors (Bokulich et al. 2013).
 Finally, samples with a total sequence reads abundance of < 5000 reads were removed from the dataset (n = 15).
-The final dataset consisted of 103 samples, comprising 627 ASVs for a total of 3,591,039 sequence reads.
+The dataset consisted of 103 samples, comprising 627 ASVs for a total of 3,591,039 sequence reads.
 Sequencing depth ranged from a minimum of 5588 to 85470 reads per sample, with a mean of 34864 reads per sample.
 Between-sample differences in library sequencing depth were standardized to the median sequencing depth (Appendix 1).

 Statistical analyses

-All statistical analyses were run with R v.4.2.1 (R Development Core Team, 2022) and with the Family level as taxonomic resolution because it was the best taxonomic level for discriminating (Appendix 2).
+All statistical analyses were run with R v.4.2.1 (R Development Core Team, 2022) using the Family level as taxonomic resolution because it was the best taxonomic level for discriminating (median bootstrap support is 0.52 and 0.89 for Family and Genus level taxonomic assignment, respectively).
 We used a PERMANOVA to test for differences in community composition according to Line × Density and Line × Light intensity.
-This was carried out using the adonis function in the vegan package (v.2.6.4, Oksanen et al. 2020), by implementing Bray-Curtis dissimilarities based on Hellinger transformed data and 999 permutations.
-Statistical tests indicated that there was no deviation from multivariate dispersion (P > 0.302; betadisper function from vegan).
-Non-metric multidimensional scaling (NMDS) plots with Bray-Curtis distances were used to visualize gut microbiome composition.
+This was carried out using the adonis function in the vegan package (v.2.6.4, Oksanen et al. 2020), by implementing weighted (to take into account information on relative abundance) and unweighted (to take into account taxa presence or absence) UniFrac dissimilarities based on 999 permutations.
+Statistical tests indicated that there was no deviation from multivariate dispersion (betadisper function from vegan), except for the Line × Light intensity factor in the unweighted UniFrac distance PERMANOVA.
+Nonetheless, sample size was similar between treatment combinations and results should be robust (Anderson and Walsh 2013).
+Non-metric multidimensional scaling (NMDS) plots with both weighted and unweighted UniFrac distances were used to visualize gut microbiome composition.

 Based on these community composition analyses, we agglomerated the data to family level and visualized the relative abundance of normalized data according to the Line treatment.
 Significant effects of Line or Line × Environment on gut microbiome community composition were further investigated using differential abundance analysis based on the linear discriminant analysis (LDA) on effect size (LEfSe) method.
 LEfSe was implemented in the microeco package (v.0.12.1, Liu et al. 2021) using a non-parametric Kruskal-Wallis test to detect differences in Family abundance (bootstrap test number = 100, significance threshold = 0.01).